Laure Mancini, Duchesse de Mercœur

 As Laure was finally allowed to return to France, she lived a quite secluded life with her mother-in-law Françoise de Lorraine.
 Her husband, who was a whole twenty-four years older than her, was enamoured with Laure and she with him, but she did not saw much of him after their secret marriage.

-The marriage of Laure and Louis was renewed and made official on May 29, 1654, in presence of the King and Anne d’Autriche.
-Laure’s dowry was a impressive 600.000 Livres strong and Louis XIV gifted the couple another 100.000 Livres.
+The marriage of Laure and Louis was renewed and made official on May 29 in 1654, in presence of the King and Anne d’Autriche.
+Laure’s dowry was an impressive 600.000 Livres strong and Louis XIV gifted the couple another 100.000 Livres.
 Along with that, Louis was made Governour of the Provence and his papa Governour of the Bretagne and Admiral of France.

 Laure started to life a somewhat independent life with frequent visits to the court.
 She still danced often with Louis XIV and by now he also ogled her a little.
 It was believed that Louis privately amused himself with pretty gardener girls, which he did, but some also suspected that he amused himself with Laure as well.
 Madame de Motteville even said that, although due to pregnancies Laure’s figure had suffered, she still looked handsome enough on her back and that those, who were lucky enough to see her like that, could really believe she is the most beautiful woman of France.

 Laure gave birth to two healthy boys Louis Joseph in 1654 and Philippe in 1655, but did not survive her third pregnancy.
-In 1657, she gave birth to another boy, Jules César, and seems to have suffered a stroke either while giving birth or shortly after it.
-Laure was partly paralyzed, could not move or feel her left arm, and lost the ability to speak.
+In 1657, she gave birth to another boy, Jules-César, and seems to have suffered a stroke either while giving birth or shortly after it.
+Laure was partly paralysed, could not move or feel her left arm, and lost the ability to speak.
 Blood letting was ordered by the physicians, which weakened her more and most likely caused her death.

-Laure Mancini died on February 8, 1657, aged only twenty, at the Hôtel de Vendôme in Paris.
+Laure Mancini died on February 8 in 1657, aged only twenty, at the Hôtel de Vendôme in Paris.
 Her husband suffered greatly due to the loss of his wife and retired from public life to become a man of the church.
-He died two years later in 1669 and Laure’s children were given into the care of her sister Marie Anne Mancini, Duchesse de Bouillon.
+He died two years later in 1669 and Laure’s children were given into the care of her sister Marie-Anne Mancini, Duchesse de Bouillon.